Wandly Yazid

-Hj Wandly Yazid (24 February 1925 – 5 August 2005) is an acclaimed composer, arranger and musician, recognised for his contribution to the Malay film and music industry in the 1940s to the 1960s.
+Hj Wandly Yazid, known as Pak Wandly (24 February 1925 – 5 August 2005) is a composer, arranger and musician, who contributed to the Malay film and music industry from the 1940s to the 1960s.
 He performed as a violinist with the Singapore Symphony Orchestra.
 In 2001, he received the COMPASS Meritorious Award by Composers and Authors Society of Singapore.
-Fondly remembered as Pak Wandly, he is renowned for the popular evergreen Gurindam Jiwa, the theme song for the classic film of the same name.
-In 2015, the song bagged the Top Song Award at Viva Musik SG50 by Suria, Warna 94.2FM, and Ria 89.7 FM in 2015.
+He composed Gurindam Jiwa, the theme song for the classic film of the same name.
+In 2015, the song won the Top Song Award at Viva Musik SG50 by Suria, Warna 94.2FM, and Ria 89.7 FM.

 Background

-Wandly Yazid was born on 24 February 1925 in Sumatra, Indonesia into a family of educators.
-His father Jazid Sutan Tjaniago was from Suliki and his mother Djalinoen Daud from Payakumbuh, both in West Sumatra.
+Wandly Yazid was born on 24 February 1925 in Suliki, West Sumatra, Indonesia into a family of educators.
+His father Jazid Sutan Caniago was from Suliki and his mother Djalinoen Daud from Payakumbuh, both in Limapuluh Kota valley, West Sumatra.

 He was educated in Dutch primary and high schools, and graduated from the Teachers Training Institute, West Sumatra.